bi-labor/es-mssql/docs/elasticsearch/exercise1.md

 ## Check out the git repository

-1. Open the following URL and accept the assignment to get your repository: <TBD>
+1. Open the following URL and accept the assignment to get your repository: <https://classroom.github.com/a/2JIfMQxz>

 1. Wait for the repository creation to complete, then check out the repository.